bcooksey/web-worker-demos/README.md

 Three demos showing off web workers:

-  1. basic - A simple dedicated web worker
+  1. basic.html - A simple dedicated web worker.
-  1. inline - Showing how you can use inline JS to power a dedicated worker.
+  1. inline.html - Showing how you can use inline JS to power a dedicated worker.
 Good if you minify
-  1. shared - Simple example of a shared worker
+  1. shared.html - Simple example of a shared worker.
+Open two tabs and watch how the worker interacts with both

 # Install